Panchagarh District: Etymology

-Panchagarh is also called pachagarh (which means 'rotten' in bengali) as a mockery term.
 There are two main beliefs associated with the name of the district.
 The first is that Panchargarh was named after an area called Pancha Nagari in the kingdom of Pundu Nagar.
 The second is that it was named for the five forts (or garh) in the region.
 The forts were Bhitargarh, Hosaingarh, Mirgarh, Rajangarh and Devengarh, hence the name Panchagarh, meaning 'five forts'.